GeoscienceAustralia/ptha/misc/WA_2025_2027/other_derived_products/WA_tsunami_modelling_2026_Kalbarri_2_CoralBay/README.md

 * `elevation_source_file_index` contains information on the datasets used to make the elevation in different areas.
 * `tidal_adjustment` contains the tidal adjustment used in the modelling, equivalent to assuming the tsunami occurs at a local high tide.
 * `inundation_rate_logic_tree_mean` contains the modelled rate of inundation (events / year) at the logic-tree-mean.
 * `inundation_rate_84pc` contains the modelled rate of inundation (events / year) at the 84th percentile epistemic uncertainty.
-For computational efficiency this is only provided for relatively high resolution domains.
+For computational efficiency this is not provided on the global domains.
 * `inundation_rate_16pc` contains the modelled rate of inundation (events / year) at the 16th percentile epistemic uncertainty.
-For computational efficiency this is only provided for relatively high resolution domains.
+For computational efficiency this is not provided on the global domains.
 * `jatwc_inundation_zones` contains the modelled no-threat, marine warning and land-warning zones for ATWS zones resolved by the model, and the marine-warning maximum stage (in AHD).
 * `max_depth_1in2500_84pc` contains the maximum depth (m) with exceedance-rate of 1/2500 (events/year) at the 84th percentile epistemic uncertainty.
-For computational efficiency results are not provided for the coarsest global domains.
+For computational efficiency results are only provided relatively near to the area of interest.
 * `max_stage_AHD_1in2500_84pc` contains the maximum stage (m AHD) with exceedance-rate of 1/2500 (events/year) at the 84th percentile epistemic uncertainty.
-For computational efficiency results are not provided for the coarsest global domains.
+For computational efficiency results are only provided relatively near to the area of interest.
 * `max_speed_1in2500_84pc` contains the maximum speed (m/s) with exceedance-rate of 1/2500 (events/year) at the 84th percentile epistemic uncertainty.
-For computational efficiency results are not provided for the coarsest global domains.
+For computational efficiency results are only provided relatively near to the area of interest.
 * `max_flux_1in2500_84pc` contains the maximum flux (m^2/s) with exceedance-rate of 1/2500 (events/year) at the 84th percentile epistemic uncertainty.
-For computational efficiency results are not provided for the coarsest global domains.
+For computational efficiency results are only provided relatively near to the area of interest.

 Separately we provide a folder `./ATWS_ZONES` which shows the tsunami warning zones used by JATWC.